 Countertop Compost Bin

 This snazzy white pail could be mistaken for a lunch bucket or cooler—but it is really a sleek countertop composter.
-With a 1.75 gallon capacity, turn your daily food scraps into compost without smells or mess.
+With a 1.75-gallon capacity, turn your daily food scraps into compost without smells or mess.
 The smooth interior makes the bin very easy to clean, while the outer container will fit into any kitchen environment without taking up too much room or being an eyesore.
 The lid and handle are well-designed and leave no gaps for food to get caught or flies to gather.
 The lid is also removable for easy emptying.
-Position on a countertop and reduce your waste footprint for good.
-Available on Amazon; $29.95.
+Keep it on your countertop and reduce your waste footprint for good!

 Pallet Compost Bin

 Beauty, sustainability, and the satisfaction of building it yourself?
-With this DIY compost bin, get all the benefits of store-bought containers, plus the joy of craftsmanship.
+With this DIY pallet compost bin, get all the benefits of store-bought containers, plus the joy of craftsmanship.
 Built entirely of repurposed shipping pallets, this wooden composter is ultra-ecofriendly, and a perfect daytime project with lasting results.
-It will also add a dose of color to your garden thanks to built-in lid planters—a bright reminder of the blooms your compost will be nourishing.
+It will also add a dose of color to your garden thanks to built-in planters in its lid—bright reminders of the blooms your compost will be nourishing.

 Get Set to Compost

 There's a compost bin for you, no matter your needs.